 One possibility is to add a donation button to your website.
 You can do this through services such as PayPal and Razoo.
 These vendors require you to add a few lines of code to your organization's website, so find someone with the necessary know-how.
 If you already use a donor management system, then it can probably create a donation button on your website.

 Your nonprofit can also accept donations through Facebook.
 If your organization already has a page on this social network, then consider adding a "Causes" tab for online donations.

-Another option is to accept donations through third-party donor management software.
+Third-party donor management software is another option available to nonprofits.
 While each nonprofit organization's software needs are unique, donor management software should include the same basics: